tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Confidentiality.
 : An attacker should not be able to determine the plaintext contents of a given record.
-More formally it should not be able to distinguish between multiple encryptions of the same versus different plaintexts.
 {::comment}Cite IND-CPA?{:/comment}

 Integrity.
-: An attacker should not be able to craft a new record which is different from an existing record which will be accepted by the receiver with more than negligible probability.
+: An attacker should not be able to craft a new record which is different from an existing record which will be accepted by the receiver.
 {::comment}Cite INT-CTXT?{:/comment}

 Order protection/non-replayability